kangaroo leather.jpg

 Image: ABC News: James Carmody

 Kangaroos have lived on the same land for 20 million years – far longer than any white person in the country.
-The country ‘Australia’ has only existed under British colonisation for a few hundred years, and since colonisation in New South Wales, kangaroo populations have declined by an estimated 89%.
+The country ‘Australia’ has only existed under British colonisation for a few hundred years, and since colonisation in New South Wales, kangaroo populations have declined by as much as an estimated 90%.

-Since 2000, 42% of identified kangaroo populations have been reported to have undergone an overall decline in abundance, according to the CSIRO.
+Since 2000, 42% of identified kangaroo populations in parts of tropical Queensland have undergone an overall decline in abundance, according to the CSIRO.

 Yet, the Australian Government and agricultural industry refer to kangaroos as ‘pests’ and ‘a plague’, offering licenses to kill them.